tplatt37/PyWeather-Demo/README.md

 ## Uninstall

-Simply delete both Cloudformation stacks.
+EMPTY the Artifact bucket first.

+Delete the PyWeather-Demo stack FIRST

+Then, delete the Pipeline stack.

-Then, manually delete the SecretsManager secret.
+Finally, manually delete the SecretsManager secret (or leave it for next time)

 ## Requirements